opsmill/infrahub/docs/guides/jinja2-rfile.md

 ## 5. Test the render using infrahubctl

-Using infrahubctl you can first verify that the `.infrahub.yml` file is formatted correctly by listing available Rfile.
+Using infrahubctl you can first verify that the `.infrahub.yml` file is formatted correctly by listing available RFile.

 ```sh
  Usage: infrahubctl render [OPTIONS] RFILE [VARIABLES]...